Buck Owens: Early career

 A self-taught musician and singer, Owens became proficient on guitar, mandolin, horns, and drums.
 When he obtained his first electric steel guitar, he taught himself to play it after his father adapted an old radio into an amplifier.
-Owens quit school in the ninth grade in order to help work on his father's farm and pursue a music career.
+Owens quit school in the ninth grade to help work on his father's farm and pursue a music career.
 In 1945, he co-hosted a radio show called Buck and Britt.
 Co-host Theryl Ray Britten and Owens also played at local bars, where owners usually allowed them and a third member of their band to pass the hat during a show and keep 10% of the take.
 They eventually became the resident musicians at a Phoenix bar called the Romo Buffet.

 In the late 1940s, Owens became a truck driver, a job which took him through the San Joaquin Valley of California, where he first experienced and was impressed by the town of Bakersfield.
 He and his first wife eventually settled there in 1951.
 Soon, Owens was frequently traveling to Hollywood for session recording jobs at Capitol Records, playing backup for Tennessee Ernie Ford, Wanda Jackson, Tommy Collins, Tommy Duncan, and many others.

 Using the pseudonym "Corky Jones" to prevent the recording of a rock 'n' roll tune from hurting his aspiring Country Music career, Owens recorded a rockabilly record called "Hot Dog" for the Pep label.
 Some time in the 1950s he lived with his second wife and children in Fife, Washington, where he sang with the Dusty Rhodes band.

 In 1958 Owens met Don Rich in Steve's Gay 90s Restaurant in South Tacoma, Washington.
 Owens had observed one of Rich's shows and immediately approached him about collaborating, after which Rich began playing fiddle with Owens at local venues.
 They were featured on the weekly BAR-K Jamboree on KTNT-TV 11.
 In 1959, Owens's career took off when his song "Second Fiddle" hit No. 24 on the Billboard country chart.
 Soon after, "Under Your Spell Again" made it to No. 4 on the charts and Capitol Records wanted Owens to return to Bakersfield, California.

 Following their success, Owens tried unsuccessfully to convince Rich to accompany him to Bakersfield.
 Instead, Rich opted to go to become a music teacher at Centralia College.
 While there, he tutored on the side but continued playing local venues.
 In December 1960, however, he left to rejoin Owens in Bakersfield.

 "Above and Beyond" hit No. 3.
-On April 2, 1960, Owens performed the song on ABC-TV's Ozark Jubilee.
+On April 2, 1960, and Owens performed the song on ABC-TV's Ozark Jubilee.